aws/pgactive/doc/functions-node-mgmt.md

 numeric

-Get BDR node identifier from BDR control file.
+Get BDR node identifier for current node.
 Use of this function is restricted to superusers by default, but access may be granted to others using `GRANT`.

-`bdr.bdr_remove_node_identifier()`
+`bdr._bdr_remove_node_identifier_private()`

 boolean

-Remove BDR node identifier from BDR control file.
-Actually, it removes BDR control file itself, because the BDR control file currently holds only BDR node identifier.
-It doesn\'t remove the BDR control file if BDR is active on any of the database on this node.
+Remove BDR node identifier getter function for current node.
 Return true if successfully removed, otherwise false.
 Typically, this is not supposed to be used by users directly, BDR uses it internally while removing BDR from local node.
 Use of this function is restricted to superusers by default, but access may be granted to others using `GRANT`.

 `bdr.bdr_apply_pause()`